Fun Bean Bag Game Made With Recyclables

 • Add letters or numbers to the cans or to the board.

-2. Arrange coffee cans on a sturdy base such as 1/2 inch plywood and secure with screw nails as shown.
+2. Arrange coffee cans on a sturdy base such as 1/2 inch plywood.
+Secure cans with screw nails as shown.

 3. Lay the board flat on the ground, or raise one end by leaning on a step or chair.